 How to select a Load cell?Selecting a load cell is dependent entirely on the application.
 This begins with identifying the type of load cell needed to conduct a specific measurement.
 It can include bending, compression, tension, shear, etc. Load capacity is another factor to consider while selecting a load cell.

 For high-endurance applications, choose a load cell with a higher fatigue life.
 Besides, the type of loading condition is also important.
 For dynamic loading conditions, a load cell with a high-frequency response is usually preferred.
-Other factors include size, accuracy and resolution, remote applicability, and extra instrumentation needed depending on the measurement requirements.
+Other load cell's factors and specifications to consider include size, accuracy and resolution, remote applicability, and extra instrumentation needed depending on the measurement requirements.

 Types of Load Cells